We are here to help!

-- Midwives act as effective role models in health promotion for women throughout their life cycle, for families and for other health professionals.
+- Midwives act as effective role models in health promotion for women throughout their life cycle, families, and other health professionals.

-Midwives actively seek personal, intellectual and professional growth throughout their midwifery career, integrating this growth into their practice.
+Midwives actively seek personal, intellectual, and professional growth throughout their midwifery career, integrating this growth into practice.

 What’s the difference between a midwife and a doula?

 - Midwives are trained health care professionals who provide maternity and gynecological care.
-All of our midwives are licensed by the medical board, and are responsible for the health and safety of mom and baby, just as a doctor is.
+All of our midwives are licensed by the medical board and are responsible for mom and baby’s health and safety, just as a doctor is.